nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

 .. _CONFIG_BRIDGE_BT_SCAN_TIMEOUT_MS:

 CONFIG_BRIDGE_BT_SCAN_TIMEOUT_MS
-   Set the Bluetooth scan tiemout in milliseconds.
+   Set the Bluetooth LE scan timeout in milliseconds.

 The following options affect how many bridged devices the application supports.
 See the :ref:`matter_bridge_app_bridged_support_configs` section for more information.